xability/a11y_ds_course/syllabus.md

 2. Use cases for line plots.

-3. Creating Line Plots with Pandas and maider
+3. EDA and Setup of data.

+4. Create  Line  plot

-### Practical Exercise online Plots using weather
+##### Practical Exercise

 1. Hands on Exercise

     a.
-Participants create and customize Line plots using provided weather data
+Participants create and explore Line plots with Seaborn and an Accessible library

-### 2Introduction to Scatter Plots
+#### Session 2: Scatter Plots

 1. Definitions, description, and Components